codebuild101yt/ai-gbc/README.md

 2. Upload the `main.py` and `ev3_comm.py` scripts to your EV3 brick.

 3. Save the `pc.py` script to your PC.
+4. add the ai files to PC folder.

 ## Usage